-These interim consolidated financial statements are presented in Philippine pesos, the Company's functional and presentation currency, and all values represent absolute amounts except when otherwise indicated.
+These consolidated interim financial statements are presented in Philippine pesos, the Company's functional and presentation currency, and all values represent absolute amounts except when otherwise indicated.

-Items included in the interim consolidated financial statements of the Group are measured using the Company's functional currency.
-Functional currency is the currency of the primary economic environment in which the Group operates.
+Items included in the consolidated interim financial statements of the Group are measured using the Company's functional currency.
+Functional currency is the currency of the primary economic environment in which the Company operates.